rust-lang/book/second-edition/src/ch05-01-defining-structs.md

 Repeating the `email` field name and `email` variable, and the same for `username`, is a bit tedious, though.
 It makes sense to name the function arguments with the same name as the struct fields, but if the struct had more fields, repeating each name would get even more annoying.
-Luckily, there's a convenient shorthand!
+Luckily, there’s a convenient shorthand!

 ### Field Init Shorthand when Variables Have the Same Name as Fields